-The emotional support, we offer at the Dochas Carers Centre, the counselling skills worker will support you to talk about what is troubling you and listen to what you have to say.
+The emotional support, we offer at the Dochas Carers Centre, the counsellor will support you to talk about what is troubling you and listen to what you have to say.
 The aim is to help you become clearer about both the extent and affect of the problem, and so recognise a possible solution.

 About our service